mmoya26/dollarguard/README.md

 ##  Todo in general

+- Add fomatting to the rest of the monthly stats cards

 - Fix rounding issue in monthly stats card

 - Prevent user from pasting values in amount and budget inputs